What is Teen Central?

 There are lots of things to do here—you can use our Internet computers, play games, draw on our graffiti wall, hang out with friends, and even do homework!
 With that said, after school Teen Central is not a quiet study area!
 If you require a quiet study area in the Library, please let a staff member know and we will find a space for you.

 Here in Teen Central, we have staff available to help you find books, to lead programs just for you each and every week, to answer your questions, and to just generally help you out.
 Teen Central is supervised by a library staff member at all times and is open after school through the evening and on weekends.
-Teen Central is also open the same hours as the library when there are scheduled days off of school for the Council Bluffs Community School District and the Lewis Central Community Schools.
+Teen Central is also open the same hours as the library when there are scheduled days off of school for the Council Bluffs Community School District.

 Meet Your Teen Central Staff